organom/organom.github.io/_posts/2025-01-18-lts-respooler.md

 ## Components Used
 To make it work, I repurposed the following electronics:
 * Arduino Pro Mini Clone
 * Nema 17HS5413 1.8' 1.3A Stepper Motor
 * DRV8825 Stepper Driver + capacitor
 * LEDs + resistors
 * Button
 * EndStop
 * 4mm sphere
-    * MP1584EN Mini DC-DC Step Down (https://www.amazon.es/-/pt/dp/B0CGVMRQXB), since the LM2596S I had lying around were quite large and would not fit
+* [MP1584EN Mini DC-DC Step Down](https://www.amazon.es/-/pt/dp/B0CGVMRQXB), since the LM2596S I had lying around were quite large and would not fit
 * connectors and wires

 ## Challenges & Lessons Learned

 One of the biggest hurdles was understanding how to properly connect the stepper driver and control the motor using the Arduino.
 These resources were particularly helpful:
-* connecting the Arduino Pro Mini to the computer: [https://www.instructables.com/Using-Arduino-Pro-Mini/](https://www.instructables.com/Using-Arduino-Pro-Mini/)
+* connecting the Arduino Pro Mini to the computer: [Instructables Page](https://www.instructables.com/Using-Arduino-Pro-Mini/)
-* understanding the stepper driver: [https://www.youtube.com/watch?v=J-8_txDnS3w](https://www.youtube.com/watch?v=J-8_txDnS3w)
+* understanding the stepper driver: [YouTube Video](https://www.youtube.com/watch?v=J-8_txDnS3w)
-* coding using `AccelStepper` library: [https://www.diyengineers.com/2024/11/11/drv8825-stepper-motor-driver-complete-guide/](https://www.diyengineers.com/2024/11/11/drv8825-stepper-motor-driver-complete-guide/)
+* coding using `AccelStepper` library: [Complete Guide](https://www.diyengineers.com/2024/11/11/drv8825-stepper-motor-driver-complete-guide/)

 The `AccelStepper` library simplified motor control and made fine-tuning much easier.
 Despite the learning curve, seeing everything come together in the end was incredibly rewarding.

 ## The Frustrating Part…
 Unfortunately, due to licensing restrictions on the original project, I can’t publicly share my modified version.

 It’s disappointing not to be able to contribute back to the community, but those are the rules. 😞

 {% include image-gallery.html folder="/assets/posts/2025-01-18-lts-respooler" %}